javascriptdata/dnotebook/README.md

 ![](assets/test-dnotes.gif)

-Download the notebook shown above [here](assets/test-notebook.json).
+You can download the notebook shown above [here](assets/test-notebook.json).
 To view and interact with the notebook without installing anything, go to [playnotebook.jsdata.org](https://playnotebook.jsdata.org/) and upload it.

 #### [See the Official Getting Started Guide](https://dnotebook.jsdata.org/getting-started)